zaps166/QMPlay2/README.md

 VDPAU and VA-API decoder uses its own video output, so OpenGL features and CPU filters won't work.

 VDPAU and VA-API has its own deinterlacing filters.
-These settings are mixed together with "FFmpeg" module settings.
+Their settings are available in "Settings->Video filters".

 H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.